JessieGeorge/Bonus_George/readme.txt

 process function is the controller.

+getExtremes function is a helper to initLUT. if user set just 1 bit for a channel, call this function to get extreme colors (0 or 255) as the representative value.
+128 is the comparison because it's 255/2.

 initLUT function initializes the look up table.
 Quantize R,G,B using the equation from Canvas and store in LUT.
 Print the LUT.